 Keep up to date on the global economy and its impact on markets.

-- The CPI rose 0.2% and the core CPI increased 0.1% in February, the Bureau of Labor Statistics reported.
+- The CPI rose 0.8% and core CPI increased 0.9% in April, according to the Bureau of Labor Statistics.

-- The NFIB Small Business Optimism Index improved in February.
+- The NFIB Small Business Optimism Index rose in April.